Our Impact

 Initial and ongoing baking training is provided to all bakers, focusing on baking skills, product development, efficiencies and project management.

-Each new baker completes 200 hours of bakery training.
-Every quarter, all bakers take part in 30 hours of professional training.
+Each new baker completes 480 hours of accredited bakery training.
+This training allows our bakers to develop the skills needed to work at any commercial bakery.
+Every quarter, all bakers take part in 30 hours of professional training that continues to evolve their skills.

 Childcare